SkyworkAI/Skywork/README_EN.md

 - **Skywork-13B-Math**: This model has undergone specialized training to enhance its mathematical abilities.
 In the 13B-scale model, the Skywork-13B-Math model ranked 1st in the GSM8K benchmark, and it also performed exceptionally well on the MATH and CMATH benchmarks, placing it among the top-level 13B models.

 - **Skywork-13B-MM**:  This is a multimodal model that allows users to utilize image information for tasks like Q&A and dialogue.
-It's a project of the Skywork multimodal team, which ranked 1st on the MME multimodal evaluation leaderboard on September 1.
-Since then, the team has been working diligently to improve the multimodal capabilities in Chinese scenarios.
-The model being open-sourced is Skywork-13B-MM, a language model based on Skywork-13B-Chat.
-This version was designed with a focus on enhancing Chinese multimodal capabilities.
-It significantly outperforms the current SOTA models, InternLM-XComposer-VL and Qwen-VL-Chat, on the Chinese evaluation set of CCBench.

 - **Skywork/Skypile-150B**: This dataset is a collection of high-quality data extracted from Chinese web pages through our carefully curated data processing pipeline.
 The size of this open-source dataset is approximately 600GB, with a total token count of around 150 billion.
 It is one of the largest publicly available Chinese datasets.